gmc-code/PC-app-development/docs/tkinter_apps/tk_temperature_converter.rst

 ----

-Step 4: Adding Widgets colours
+Step 4: Adding Widgets formatting
 ------------------------------------

 Next, we'll add formatting to the widgets, storing colours in constants for reuse.